CBS Thursday Night Movie: Fall 1975: The curtain closes on Thursdays

 There was also the world premiere of the TV-movie Fear on Trial, which has been described by film critic James Monaco as "CBS's mea culpa about how it contributed to the anticommunist blacklisting" of media personalities during the 1950s.
 But as author Robert Sherill pointed out, "No matter how much pain they inflicted on individuals, corporations could always find a way to profit from their Cold War perfidy."
 Sherill further argued that CBS's new film did exactly that—by taking the real-life case of persecuted radio entertainer John Henry Faulk (played by William Devane) and dramatizing his battle in court, where he is ably represented by high-powered lawyer Louis Nizer (George C. Scott).
 Although the film carries an upbeat message, the reality of the trial's aftermath was far different.
 Faulk's cash judgment of $3.5 million was later reduced considerably on appeal.
 After paying his attorney, Faulk wound up with only $75,000, most of it spent on alimony payments.
-Later, as if to atone for its mistreatment, CBS had offered Faulk a job as a regular on Hee Haw (1969-71).
+Later, as if to atone for its mistreatment, CBS offered Faulk a job as a regular on Hee Haw (1969–71).